 Universitat Rovira i Virgili

-The doctoral candidate will be supervised at URV by Prof. Endrius Cocciolo and Prof. Aitana de la Varga.
-Then, DC 2, during the second PhD year, will run for 6 months at RUG due to the special expertise in the field of circular economy of Prof. Squintani, who will serve as supervisor during the secondment.
-The stay at the RUG will be aimed at acquiring useful empirical analytical skills; DC 2 will also spend 4 months at UEF (Supervisor: Prof. Talus) to improve comparative legal skills.
-Finally, researcher 2 will spend 2 months at ICAEN, in the third doctoral year, to participate in policy-making processes, thus applying doctrinal, comparative and empirical skills in formulating energy policies related to hydrogen and circular economy.
+The doctoral candidate will be supervised at URV by Prof. Endrius Cocciolo and Prof. Jordi Jaria.
+Then DC 1 will run for 6 months, during the second PhD year at RUG (Supervisor: Prof. Squintani), to acquire useful empirical methodological skills concerning participation in planning processes; researcher 1 will also carry out a secondment of 4 months during the first doctoral year at the UEF (Supervisor: Prof. Talus), to study different planning models from a comparative approach.
+Finally, researcher 1 will spend 2 months at GGF in Finland, in the third doctoral year, to participate in policy-making processes, thus applying doctrinal, comparative, and empirical skills in formulating energy policies and planning, with special reference to integrated planning for hydrogen.